 Refers to machine embroidery and is also sometimes referred to as Khwar (origin unknown) or Zari, a reference to the Indian term for metal embroidery thread.
 As metallic threads are usually used in machine embroidery the term has become interchangeable and may refer to both the technique and the thread.

 As a lining is used to support the heavy machine embroidery on the delicate fabric, this style of embellishment is often more rigid than the surrounding more delicate fabric.
 The linings are cut in the same shape as the embroidery, only wider, creating a ‘shadow’ underneath.
-Previously only white calico was used for the lining but today coloured Satin that matches the colour of the garment are used.
+Previously only white calico was used for the lining but today coloured satin that matches the colour of the garment are used.

 Shak or beaded embroidery from the Sultani Book by Dr Reem El Mutwalli